Supporting Mental Health

 Sending your student to college brings with it many changes, some expected and some surprising.
-Preparing for these changes ahead of time can ensure your child has you as a resource as they begin this new journey.
+Preparing for these changes ahead of time can ensure your student has you as a resource as they begin and navigate this journey.

 Families are a huge part of a student’s support team even after they leave home.
 At Middlebury, we’re excited to have you as a partner.